 I have been a translator of Portuguese and English for over 30 years now, working for translation companies in Texas, New York and publishers and companies in Brazil.
 If you need a translation from English or Spanish into Portuguese or from Portuguese into English, contact me. .

 Students in Fredericksburg, VA and Stafford, VA are welcome, and also surrounding areas (Locust Grove, King George, Bowling Green etc.).
 Contact me for available time slots.
-I currently teach: - English as a second language at the K-12 and adult levels - Reading K-12, SAT, TOEFL, Praxis - Writing (English and Portuguese) also for university projects and capstones - Portuguese for travel and academic purposes - Spanish, Word and PowerPoint - Religion (Catholic) - k-12 - Brazilian style cooking - Brazilian culture/history/art/literature.
+I currently teach: - English as a second language (only reading and writing, no other subjects) at the K-12 and adult levels - Reading K-12, SAT, TOEFL, Praxis - Writing (English and Portuguese) also for university projects and capstones - Portuguese for travel and academic purposes - Spanish, Word and PowerPoint - Religion (Catholic) - k-12 - Brazilian style cooking - Brazilian culture/history/art/literature.

 I have a 24-hour cancellation policy, so please send an e-mail to WyzAnt or a text to my cell 24 hours before the session is scheduled to cancel a class.
 If you want to have a make-up class I will be happy to provide you with one depending on my schedule.